UKCloud/documentation/articles/private-compute/prc-faq.md

 ### Can systems on different UKCloud platforms communicate with one another?

-UKCloud's Cross Domain Security Zone allows customers to use the UKCloud-defined and managed Guard, or a customer-designed and managed Walled Garden, to enable communication between platforms.
+UKCloud's Cross Domain Security Zone allows customers to use the customer-designed and managed Walled Garden, to enable communication between platforms.

-For more information, see the [*Cross Domain Security Zone Service Definition*](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92406/781113344072781-service-definition-document-2018-05-21-1257.pdf).
+For more information, see the [*Cross Domain Security Zone Service Definition*](https://docs.ukcloud.com/articles/cdsz/cdsz-sd.html).

 ## Feedback